zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

   - vid: `uint16` -  model vendor ID (positive non-zero)
   - pid: `uint16` -  model product ID (positive non-zero)
   - softwareVersion: `uint32` - model software version
-  - certificationType: `string` - Certification program applied to the model.
+  - certificationType: `string` - certification program applied to the model.
 Currently, 'zigbee' or 'matter' types are supported
-  - certificationDate: `optional(string)` - The date of model certification (rfc3339 encoded), for example 2019-10-12T07:20:50.52Z.
+  - certificationDate: `optional(string)` - the date of model certification (rfc3339 encoded), for example 2019-10-12T07:20:50.52Z.
 If not provided, the existing value will be preserved.
   - cdCertificateId: `optional(string)` - Connectivity Standards Alliance certification's certificate ID applied to the model certification.
 If not provided, the existing value will be preserved.
   - reason `optional(string)` - optional comment describing the reason of the certification
   - cDVersionNumber `optional(string)` - optional field (a uint32-parsable string) describing the CD version number, must be the same with the associated model version